singlamohit1/portfoliotracker/README.md

 1. Since a person would want to get his portfolio multiple times so to get that It would not be a good choice to everytime hit the DB and run massive calculations since that that would be a very poor user experience.
 For that I am storing the user portfolio in redis since that would fetch results at lightening speed.
 Everytime user performs any trade I update the portfolio in redis.

 2. Updating the redis on every trade would mean longer response time so I am doing this process in a separate worker.
 Since nodejs runs on a single thread I am running separate jobs using a package called "Bull".
-I am following a producer, consumer and an event listener architecture for this.
+I am following a producer, consumer and an event listener architecture for this.<br />
-   Producer(producer.js) - For pushing the jobs(updating redis) in queue
+   Producer(producer.js) - For pushing the jobs(updating portfolio through redis) in queue.<br />
-   Consumer(consumer.js) - For running the jobs
+   Consumer(consumer.js) - For running the jobs. <br />
-   Event Listener(listerner.js) - To see If job ran successfully
+   Event Listener(listener.js) - To see If job ran successfully.

 Current Tables of DB-

-1. "stocks"
+1. "stocks"<br />
-   columns - id, symbol
+   columns - id, symbol<br />

-   current data in this table -
+   current data in this table -<br />
-   id  symbol
+   id    symbol<br />
-   1   TCS
+   1      TCS<br />
-   2   WIPRO
+   2      WIPRO<br />
-   3   GODREJIND
+   3      GODREJIND<br />

-2. "trades"
+2. "trades"<br />
    columns - id, quantity, price, type, stockId(foreign key), timestamps

    this table is currently empty